ILANZ, In-House Lawyers Association of New Zealand

 What is the term of the Committee?

-How often are meetings held?
+How often are ILANZ Committee meetings held?

 What are the expectations of general Committee members?

-• Make an active contribution
+• Make an active contribution to the work of the Committee and ILANZ more widely.

 • Volunteer for activities and come up with creative ideas.